Oplax Hopf Algebras: Introduction

 \section{Introduction}

-Over the last decades, a growing number of variations on the notion of Hopf algebra have surfaced, and this has lead to increasing investigations on the intriguing question on how these various notions are related and can be unified in a single (categorical) framework.
+Over the last decades, a growing number of variations on the notion of Hopf algebra have surfaced, and this has led to increasing investigations on the intriguing question of how these various notions are related and can be unified in a single (categorical) framework.

 {\em Weak Hopf algebras} \cite{BNS:whaI} were introduced to describe extensions of Von Neumann algebras as crossed products (by an action of a weak Hopf $C^*$-algebra).
 A weak Hopf algebra is an algebra that also has a coalgebra structure, but their compatibility as well as the antipode properties are weakened compared to those of usual Hopf algebras.
-Weak Hopf algebras were one of the inspiring examples to define {\em Hopf algebroids} \cite{BS:Hoid}, which in turn lead to Hopf monads \cite{BLV:Had}.
-Just as Hopf monads live in the monoidal 2-category of categories, functors and natural transformations, Hopf-type objects can be defined in any monoidal bicategory, and they have been studied in this way, see eg. \cite{Monoidalbicatshopfalgebroids}, \cite{CLS} and \cite{BohmLack}.
+Weak Hopf algebras were one of the inspiring examples to define {\em Hopf algebroids} \cite{BS:Hoid}, which in turn led to Hopf monads \cite{BLV:Had}.
+Just as Hopf monads live in the monoidal 2-category of categories, functors and natural transformations, Hopf-type objects can be defined in any monoidal bicategory, and they have been studied in this way, see eg. \cite{Monoidalbicatshopfalgebroids,CLS,Street2012,BohmLack}.
 In the latter, all previous mentioned Hopf-type objects (as well as a few more) are interpreted as particular opmonoidal monads in suitable monoidal bicategories, and different classical characterizations of Hopf algebras are recovered at an extremely high level of generality.

 In a different direction, {\em multiplier Hopf algebras} \cite{VD:multi} provide a generalization of Hopf algebras to the non-unital setting.
-Recently, the theory of weak and multiplier Hopf algebras have been merged \cite{VDW:wMHA}, \cite{BGTLC} and brought to the categorical setting \cite{Bohm2017}.
+Recently, the theory of weak and multiplier Hopf algebras have been merged \cite{VDW:wMHA,BGTLC} and brought to the categorical setting \cite{Bohm2017}.

 An intermediate notion, called {\em Hopf category}, was introduced recently in \cite{BCV}, as a linearized version of groupoids.
 Just as a category can be viewed as a `monoid with many objects', Hopf $\Vv$-categories are a many-object generalization (or a {\em categorification}) of Hopf algebras.
 They are defined as categories enriched over comonoids (in a braided monoidal category $\Vv$), that admit a suitable notion of antipode.
 Moreover, a Hopf category can be `packed' by taking the coproduct of its hom-objects, leading to examples of weak (multiplier) Hopf algebras.
 In \cite{Gabipolyads}, B\"ohm showed that Hopf $\Vv$-categories fit in the framework of \cite{BohmLack}, namely they can be viewed as a particular type of opmonoidal monad in a suitably constructed monoidal bicategory denoted $\Span|\Vv$, where a braided monoidal category $\Vv$ is viewed as a $1$-object monoidal bicategory.